Table of Contents

-Raw materials are sourced by manufactures and used to procure finished goods.
+Raw materials are sourced by manufacturers and used to procure finished goods.

 As a business owner, you don’t necessarily have to worry about sourcing raw materials, but you do need to choose the right manufacturer or supplier based on the type of products you want to offer (e.g., affordable vs. luxury goods).

 Manufacturing is the production of finished goods at a large scale with the use of technology, equipment, and labor.

-The manufacturer is responsible of production, from managing work-in-process (WIP) inventory, assembly, and quality inspections before they are delivered to another business.
+The manufacturer is responsible for production, from managing work-in-process (WIP) inventory, assembly, and quality inspections before they are delivered to another business.

 As a business owner, you will need to understand production lead times.
 Knowing how long it will take to restock inventory impacts your entire supply chain velocity.
 You want to be able to optimize inventory levels based on storage capacity and costs, as well as customer demand.

 Warehousing is the process of storing physical goods before they are sold or further distributed in a dedicated warehouse or storage facility.